suhanig08/DCA-Arps-Model/README.md

 # DCA-Arps-Model
-A Python notebook for Decline Curve Analysis using Arps model with data visualization and CSV support.
+This project focuses on implementing Decline Curve Analysis (DCA) using the Arps empirical models — **exponential**, **harmonic**, and **hyperbolic** — to estimate production performance of oil and gas wells.
+The goal is to visualize and analyze production decline trends using synthetic data and regression fitting techniques.

+## 📊 Features

+- Accepts production data via CSV (Time vs Rate).
+- Visualizes production decline using matplotlib.
+- Fits the data to:
+  - Exponential decline
+  - Harmonic decline
+  - Hyperbolic decline
+- Compares actual vs fitted decline models on a single plot.